- Immutable election results in hours instead of weeks

 The problem with these crowdsourced databases is that it cannot be proven that the photos of the forms were not tampered with.
 So, while these are worthwhile initiatives, they don’t wield much authority in a debate over what the exact vote count was.
 Here is where blockchain technology comes in.

-Using the SettleMint Platform, these photos were registered on the blockchain.
+Using the SettleMint Blockchain Transformation Platform, these photos were registered on the blockchain.
 That’s how we ended up with 100,000 “bulletproof” photographs, good for 25 million votes.
 We can offer “proof of existence”, the confirmation that the photograph existed very soon after the vote.
 And we can also offer “proof of integrity”, meaning we can irrefutably show that a certain picture has not changed since we added it to the blockchain.
 What’s more, everyone can check this for themselves on a publicly available website.

 We were able to report on 25 million votes within hours, while the official results took weeks to be made publicly available.
 The shorter we can make the window between voting and reporting of results, the fewer opportunities there are for parties keen to subvert the electoral process.
-It makes perfectly sense to utilize blockchain technology in elections, especially in large democracies - like those in Asia and Africa - where there are significant logistical challenges in terms of counting and reporting.
+It makes perfect sense to utilize blockchain technology in elections, especially in large democracies - like those in Asia and Africa - where there are significant logistical challenges in terms of counting and reporting.